United States to Hong Kong

 - Shipments of satellite equipment require an import permit from the Trade Department of Hong Kong.

-- Shipments of telecommunication equipment require an import permit from the Telecom Department of Hong Kong.
+- Shipments of telecommunication equipment (e.g. mobile phone or tablet) require an import permit from the Office of the Telecommunications Authority of Hong Kong.

 - Shipments of vitamins require an import permit from the Health Department of Hong Kong.

 In addition to the commodities which UPS prohibits to all countries or territories served (listed here), it is prohibited to ship the following commodities to Hong Kong.

 - Import of Alcoholic beverages into Hong Kong is permitted via ISC contract service.

 Imports of liquor with an alcoholic strength of not more than 30% by volume measured at a temperature of 20C will be duty free.